 Many thought Congress’ announcement of a $350 million public service loan forgiveness fund this year would bring about great relief and wipe away their debt.
 Those in the public service industry, including Michael Sonn, were elated by the idea of finally being debt-free.

 However, the reality of the situation is far from this.

 The temporary expanded public service loan forgiveness (TEPSLF) program was enacted to help those struggling with their student loans but nearly 90% of applicants have been denied.

-This statistic was given in a response letter from the Education Department sent to Sen. Tim Kaine, D-Va., who had inquired about the programs success.
+This statistic was given in a response letter from the Education Department sent to Sen. Tim Kaine, D-Va., who had inquired about the program’s success.

 Soon is one of the thousands that have been denied acceptance into the program and was denied acceptance into the original public service loan forgiveness program as well.

-The Department of Education does not make it easy nor helpful for the millions of borrowers who are attempting to pay back their loans and finally become debt free.
+The Department of Education does not make it easy nor helpful for the millions of borrowers who are attempting to pay back their loans and finally become debt-free.

 If a borrower is enrolled in the wrong payment plan they are denied the ability to qualify for public service loan forgiveness even if all other requirements are met.
-This seems cruel and unusual to a group of people who have often been mislead and defrauded by their schools.
+This seems cruel and unusual to a group of people who have often been misled and defrauded by their schools.